6000 Provider Investigations (PI) Facility

 The intake specialist completes an intake when there are allegations of either of the following:

-The intake specialist assesses the allegation as physical abuse or neglect depending on the circumstances.
+The intake specialist documents the allegation as physical abuse or neglect, depending on the circumstances.

 Physical Abuse (PHAB)

-An intake for physical abuse is assessed when there is an indication that the injury is the result of physical abuse (for example, a bruise in the shape of a handprint).
+The intake specialist completes an intake with the allegation of physical abuse when there is an indication that the injury is the result of physical abuse (for example, a bruise in the shape of a handprint).

-• With the priority being assessed according to standard policy.
+- Completes an intake with the priority assessed according to standard procedures.

 See: